Pet AnimalsDogDog Breeds

 Texas Heeler Breed Characteristics:

-The Texas Heeler is a crossbreed of the Australian Cattle Dog (also known as the Blue Heeler or Queensland Heeler) and the Australian Shepherd.
-These dogs are highly intelligent, energetic, and loyal, making them great working dogs.
-They excel at herding, obedience training, and agility.
+The Texas Heeler is the result of breeding between the Australian Cattle Dog, also known as the Blue Heeler or Queensland Heeler, and the Australian Shepherd.
+These dogs are characterized by their exceptional intelligence, boundless energy, and unwavering loyalty, making them outstanding candidates for various working roles.
+Their skillset extends to herding, mastering obedience training, and excelling in agility.

-They have a strong herding instinct and are very protective of their family and property.
-They have a short, dense coat that is typically blue or blue merle in color, with white and tan markings.
-They are a medium-sized breed, typically weighing between 30-45 pounds and standing 18-22 inches tall at the shoulder.
+With a strong herding instinct, they display a protective nature towards their family and property.
+Their coat is typically short and dense, predominantly blue or blue merle in color, often adorned with white and tan markings.
+This medium-sized breed typically tips the scales at 30-45 pounds and stands proudly at 18-22 inches in height at the shoulder.

 Texas Heeler Photos